 He is a regular visiting lecturer at several civil and military tertiary institutions and is a well-known speaker, panellist or session chairman at major conferences in Australia and overseas.

 During his defence force service Neil authored four operational or doctrinal manuals for the ADF and the Army and contributed to several others.
 This included the capstone doctrine publications of both the ADF and the Army.

 He has also contributed chapters to several books on foreign policy, defence, peacekeeping and human rights law matters; written numerous articles and book reviews for professional and specialist journals; and authored several entries in the Australian Dictionary of Biography.

 he co-authored the chapter on Australia's asylum-seeking debate, and its strategic security, legal and humanitarian consequences, in Australian Foreign Policy: Controversies and Debates, Oxford University Press, Melbourne, June 2014.

 he contributed a chapter on the illegality and ineffectiveness of torture as a form of intelligence gathering to Law and Liberty in the War on Terror, The Federation Press (and the Gilbert&Tobin Centre of Public Law at UNSW), Sydney, December 2007.

 Real Reform of the Defence Management Paradigm: A Fresh View

-Although initially published 15 years ago, one of Neil's most down-loaded, widely-read and still commonly cited publication in defence force, departmental and wider public policy circles is his comprehensive study paper, Real reform of the defence management paradigm: A fresh view, published by the then Australian Defence Studies Centre (ADSC) at the University of New South Wales in May 2000.
+Although initially published nearly 20 years ago, one of Neil's most down-loaded, widely-read and still commonly cited publication in defence force, departmental and wider public policy circles is his comprehensive study paper, Real reform of the defence management paradigm: A fresh view, published by the Australian Defence Studies Centre (ADSC) at the University of New South Wales in May 2000.

 This critical study, on reforming the ministerial oversight, strategic management and accountability mechanisms concerning Australia's defence, was based on analysing Australia's historical and more recent practice concerning the esential constitutional principle of civil-control-of-the-military by ministers and parliament.